imyhalex/comp-sci-study-journal/data_structure&algorithms/trees_basic.md

 # Binary Search Tree
-- Big O: log n
+- Big O for traversal: log n

 ## A typical structure in: